How to support distressed students

 Students experiencing distress, regardless of their presenting problem, will often approach a person they know first and it may well be you, as their lecturer, supervisor, tutor, friend, parent or administrative officer.
 While it is not expected that you will engage in intensive counselling with the student, you can still help and provide much needed support.

 Recognising SIGNS of Distress

-Some common indicators, that the student may be experiencing more stress than he or she can cope with, include:
+Some common indicators, that the student may be experiencing problems, include:

 - A marked decline in their quality of work and/or class participation

 - Excessive procrastination, extension requests skimpy on details